andrewwio/openweathermap-weather-forecast/README.md

 2. Km/h is hardcoded so it doesn't change when handleUnitsChange
 3. Styling
 4. [complete] Change search icon
-5. onsubmit should clear search bar
+5. [complete] onsubmit should clear search bar
 6. Put top logo
 7. Change background according to time
 8. [complete] Put geolocation where the converter is
 9. put the converter on the buttom
+10. [complete] Loader icon
+11. City not found

 SOLUTIONS: